Riccardo Muti: In the United States

+Philadelphia and New York

 In the United States, from 1980 to 1992 Muti was music director of the Philadelphia Orchestra, which he led on numerous international tours.
 In 1979, he was appointed its music director and, in 1992, conductor laureate.
 Muti stated that his approach was to remain faithful to the intent of the composer.
 This meant a change from applying the lush "Philadelphia Sound," created by his predecessors Eugene Ormandy and Leopold Stokowski, to all repertoire; however, many of his recordings with that orchestra largely seem to do away with its hallmark sound, even in the works of such composers as Tchaikovsky, Brahms, and other high romantics.
 His sonic changes to the orchestra remain controversial.
-Some felt he turned it into a generic-sounding institution with a lean sound much favored by modern recording engineers.
+Some felt he turned it into a generic-sounding institution with a lean sound much favoured by modern recording engineers.
 Others believe Muti uncovered the true intention of the works, which had been covered in a silky sheen by Muti's predecessor.
-Since his departure from Philadelphia, he has made very few guest conducting appearances with the Philadelphia Orchestra, most recently in 2005.
+Since his departure from Philadelphia, he has made very few guest conducting appearances with the Philadelphia Orchestra, once in 2005, and most recently in 2024 conducting Verdi's Requiem.

 Muti had been a regular and popular guest conductor with the New York Philharmonic.
 The orchestra's musicians had reportedly been interested – towards the end of the tenures of Kurt Masur and Lorin Maazel, and before Muti took the Chicago post – in having the conductor as their music director, but Muti stated that he had no wish to take on the position.